DarkSatella/ValentineWish/README.md

 Stay happy and keep the people you care about happy. :)

 #### OwnerShip
- The animations used in the Repository are created by me(DarkSatella) and Afiur Rahman Fahim(faahim).:smile:
+ The animations used in the Repository are created by GovindCodes and Afiur Rahman Fahim(faahim).
+ The codes are then refined, edited and added new features by DarkSatella.